Golf Tutorials

 • Step 1: Take your normal setup with a mid-iron (an 8 or 9-iron is perfect).

-• Step 2: Without using much hand or wrist action, rotate your shoulders and torso back until your left arm is parallel to the ground. at this point, your wrists should have hinged naturally to form an "L" shape between your left arm and the club shaft.
+• Step 2: Without using much hand or wrist action, rotate your shoulders and torso back until your left arm is parallel to the ground.
+At this point, your wrists should have hinged naturally to form an "L" shape between your left arm and the club shaft.

-• Step 3: Now, initiate the downswing by turning your hips and chest toward the target. let your arms just come along for 'the ride.'
+• Step 3: Now, initiate the downswing by turning your hips and chest toward the target.
+Let your arms just come along for the ride.
 Swing through impact.

-• Step 4: Keep rotating your body until you reach the finish position where your right arm is parallel to the ground on the other side. you should see a reverse' "L".
-Your body should be facing the target, and your weight should be firmly on 'your lead foot.
+• Step 4: Keep rotating your body until you reach the finish position where your right arm is parallel to the ground on the other side.
+You should see a reverse "L".
+Your body should be facing the target, and your weight should be firmly on your lead foot.

-Focus on using your torso as the engine between these two "L" positions. notice how your hands are simply holding onto the club while your body does the work.
+Focus on using your torso as the engine between these two "L" positions.
+Notice how your hands are simply holding onto the club while your body does the work.
 You’ll be shocked at how far the ball goes with what feels like half a swing.

 Drill 2: The Right-Foot-Back Drill (for righties)

-This drill makes it very difficult for your hands to take over because it restricts'your body'’s ability to spin out too early.
+This drill makes it very difficult for your hands to take over because it restricts your body’s ability to spin out too early.
 It forces you to feel the correct sequence and stay down through the ball.

-• Step 1: Set up to the ball as you' normally' would.
+• Step 1: Set up to the ball as you normally would.

 • Step 3: From this narrow, closed-off stance, try to make a three-quarter swing.
-As you come into impact, 'because your 'right hip is already back,'you’re forced to turn your' chest through 'the shot 'to get the club to the ball.'
+As you come into impact, because your right hip is already back, you’re forced to turn your chest through the shot to get the club to the ball.
 It grooves the feeling of the "arms falling" as the body rotates.

 Drill 3: The Towel Under the Arms Drill

 This is a classic connectivity drill used by coaches for decades.
-Overactive hands often' come from a 'breakdown in connection, where your arms separate from your body' in the swing.' this drill glues them 'together.
+Overactive hands often come from a breakdown in connection, where your arms separate from your body in the swing.
+This drill glues them together.

-• Step 1: Take a small golf towel and tuck it' beneath both of 'your' armpits, holding it snugly against your' chest'.
+• Step 1: Take a small golf towel and tuck it beneath both of your armpits, holding it snugly against your chest.

-Bringing It to the Course: Swing Thoughts for Calmer Hands`
+Bringing It to the Course: Swing Thoughts for Calmer Hands

-Final Tooughts
+Final Thoughts

 Spencer has been playing golf since he was a kid and has spent a lifetime chasing improvement.
 With over a decade of experience building successful tech products, he combined his love for golf and startups to create Caddie AI - the world's best AI golf app.
 Giving everyone an expert level coach in your pocket, available 24/7.
-His mission is simple: make world-class golf advice accessible to everyone, anytime.
+Caddie's mission is simple: make world-class golf advice accessible to everyone, anytime.

 Other posts you might like